Din søgning gav ingen resultater

 Sharing with third parties

-We may share personal information with the following third parties:
+We may share personal information with the following third parties for a business purpose:

 Oracle is a global corporation with operations in over 80 countries and personal information is processed globally.
 If personal information is transferred to an Oracle recipient in a country that does not provide an adequate level of protection for personal information, Oracle will take measures designed to adequately protect information about you, such as ensuring that such transfers are subject to the terms of the EU Model Clauses.